papadavis47/comfortablefeelingdumb-blog/content/blog/no-design-calvary/index.md

 The only solution I can think of is the only one that I **can** implement:

-_Do the best that I can and keep growing with it each day._
+_Do the best that I can to develop design intuition and keep growing with it each day._

 If I want to continue working on unpaid personal projects ( **which I do** ) then I am looking at **two** marathons in acquiring and growing these skills.
 Not one marathon.